EdgarDev17/EdgarDev17/README.md

 # Hi 👋 My name is Edgardo Rodriguez

-## Web Engineer
+## Software Developer

 <br>

-I'm a software engineer who is constantly learning about how to enhance my development skills to build scaleable software and build a better user experience.
+I'm a software developer who is constantly learning about how to enhance my development skills to build scaleable software and build a better user experience.

 I'm focusing on web development, some technologies I enjoy working with include ReactJS, NodeJS, Python, MySQL, and MongoDB.
 I like to challenge myself to learn new technologies and I like sharing what I learned with other people. 😀

-🖥️  Check out my portfolio at [EdgarDev Portfolio](http://portfolio-eddev.vercel.app/)
+🖥️  Check out my portfolio at https://edgar-web.vercel.app/

 ### Languages, frameworks and tools 😎